skrzypaczdawid/skrzypaczdawid.github.io/Project4 - loading site with blur background/README.md

 ![This is how it should look like when fully loaded](./Images/Project4-bg-less.png?raw=true "Project4")

-This is an how it should look like when site is fully loaded.
+This is how it should look like when site is fully loaded.

+# Side note

+Blur of background image is getting lower while percentage is getting higher.
+It was made using mapping found on stackoverflow

 # Inspiration